 So let’s look at the standard in some more detail.

-Clause 10.1 requires you to determine and select improvements and then put action in place to meet customer’s requirements and enhance any customer satisfaction.
+You must determine and select improvements and then put action in place to meet customer’s requirements and enhance any customer satisfaction.
 These improvements could come from:

 - Improvements to your products or services